samcat437/Milestone-2/README.md

 Contrast colors of pale blue, pale pink and pale green dominant the scheme.
 The colors darken when buttons and options are hovered, as well as the buttons expanding.

 ## Typography

-Nanum Gothic sourced from Google Fonts is used to create a modern and fun look as the site is designed for educational purposes.
+For paragraph text, Nanum Gothic sourced from Google Fonts is used to create a modern and fun look as the site is designed for educational purposes.
 Sans-serif is the fallback option.

+For headings and the nav bar, Gochi Hand from Google Fonts to emphasise the whimsical nature of the site.

 ### Images

-Images were used from the free site : [pixabay](https://pixabay.com/vectors/key-signatures-keys-music-notation-6792283/) and then cropped for use across the site.
+Images were used from the free site : [pixabay](https://pixabay.com) and then cropped for use across the site.
+The examples in the quiz and in the nav bar were cropped from this [image](https://pixabay.com/vectors/key-signatures-keys-music-notation-6792283/)

+The nav bar was taken from this [one](https://pixabay.com/vectors/music-treble-clef-musical-symbol-39881/).

+The backgrounds were taken from these links : [1](https://pixabay.com/vectors/cloud-speech-bubble-thinking-idea-146176/) [2](https://pixabay.com/vectors/clouds-pattern-wallpaper-sky-5930599/)

 ## Wireframes

 Wireframes can be viewed [here](https://github.com/samcat437/Milestone-2/blob/main/docs/keysignatures.pdf)

 ### Technologies

 ## Languages Used

 [HTML 5](https://en.wikipedia.org/wiki/HTML5) : HTML 5 was the main language used across the site.

 [CSS 3](https://developer.mozilla.org/en-US/docs/Web/CSS) : CSS 3 was used to style the site.